ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 message | A description of the cause of the problem. incident | This field is only included if the error is a result of a problem with the schema registry.
 This value can be used by IBM service to correlate a request to diagnostic information captured by the registry.

-## Create a schema - POST /artifacts
+### Create a schema

 This endpoint is used to store a schema in the registry.
-The schema data is sent as the body of the post request.
+The schema data is sent as the body of the POST request.
 An ID for the schema can be included using the ‘X-Registry-ArtifactId' request header.
-If this header is not present in the request, then an ID will be generated.
+If this header is not present in the request, an ID will be generated.
 The content type header must be set to “application/json”.

-Example cURL request:
+Example curl request:

 ```
-curl -u token:$APIKEY -H 'Content-Type: application/json' -H 'X-Registry-ArtifactId: my-schema' $URL/artifacts -d '{"type":"record","name":"Citizen","fields":[{"name": "firstName","type":"string"},{"name":"lastName","type":"string"},{"name":"age","type":"int"},{"name":"phoneNumber","type":"string
+curl -u token:$APIKEY -H 'Content-Type: application/json' -H 'X-Registry-ArtifactId: my-schema' $URL/artifacts -d '{"type":"record","name":"Citizen","fields":[{"name": "firstName","type":"string"},{"name":"lastName","type":"string"},{"name":"age","type":"int"},{"name":"phoneNumber","type":"string"}]}'
 ```

 Example response: